lexibank/tlopo/out/vol3/chapter7.md

 Until 1965 the members of both genera were considered to belong to the genus Laportea, but, as a footnote by the translator, E.E.
 Henty in [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 151) explains, the genus Laportea was revised by [Chew](../references.md#source-Chew1965) ([1965](../references.md#source-Chew1965)), removing woody species from it and placing them in a new genus Dendrocnide.
 At the same time the genus Fleurya was abandoned and its species transferred to Laportea.
 Laportea are monoecious herbs whilst Dendrocnide are dioecious shrubs or trees.
 34 In both genera the fruit is dry and has a single seed.

 Species of Laportea and Dendrocnide are often not distinguished by the glosses in the cognate sets below, but this at least in part reflects the usage of the terms.
-[Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992): 240) reports that in Vanuatu languages generally there is a single term for all Dendrocnide species, despite the fact that in Vanuatu they vary in size from the shrubby D. latifolia, which occa- sionally grows to 10 m but is usually smaller, to the 25 m canopy tree D. moroides.
+[Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992): 240) reports that in Vanuatu languages generally there is a single term for all Dendrocnide species, despite the fact that in Vanuatu they vary in size from the shrubby D. latifolia, which occasionally grows to 10 m but is usually smaller, to the 25 m canopy tree D. moroides.

 Dendrocnide species are much better described in the literature than Laportea species, presumably because the latter are simply regarded as nuisance weeds.
 Species mentioned in the glosses below are, roughly from largest to smallest:

-- • D. excelsa (syn.
-L. gigas), the giant stinging tree, is a tree of the forest canopy, up to
-- 40 m tall, with dull green heart-shaped or round leaves covered with stinging hairs.
+- D. excelsa (syn.
+L. gigas), the giant stinging tree, is a tree of the forest canopy, up to 40 m tall, with dull green heart-shaped or round leaves covered with stinging hairs.
 35

-- • D. harveyi (syn.
-D. milnei, L. harveyi, L. milnei), a tree up to 20m tall, apparently found
-- only in Fiji and western Polynesia.
+- D. harveyi (syn.
+D. milnei, L. harveyi, L. milnei), a tree up to 20m tall, apparently found only in Fiji and western Polynesia.

-- • D. latifolia, a small shrubby tree, occasionally with a straight bole and reaching 10 m,
-- but usually smaller.
+- D. latifolia, a small shrubby tree, occasionally with a straight bole and reaching 10 m, but usually smaller.
 It is common in secondary forest.
-It has a serious sting, the pain of
-- which lasts for days ([Wheatley 1992](../references.md#source-Wheatley1992):238, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 154, [Scales n.d.](../references.md#source-Scalesnd)).
+It has a serious sting, the pain of which lasts for days ([Wheatley 1992](../references.md#source-Wheatley1992):238, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 154, [Scales n.d.](../references.md#source-Scalesnd)).

 <a id="p-231"></a>

 Figure 7.11 Left H ornstedtia lycostoma: A, plant, about 3 m high, with suckers and inflorescences; B, inflorescences; C, longitudinal section oflarge fruit.
 Right Calamus hollrungii, rattan: A, leaf base and spikes; B, inflorescence; C, fruit; D, portion of leaf tip with barbs.

-- • D. sessiflora (syn.
-L. sessiflora), a shnub or small tree 3-10 m high with a mild sting
+- D. sessiflora (syn.
+L. sessiflora), a shnub or small tree 3-10 m high with a mild sting (Peekel1984: 153).

-- (Peekel1984: 153).
-- • L. interrupta (syn.
-Fleurya interrupta, Urtica interrupta) resembles a small European
-- stinging nettle with a serious sting, and is cultivated and eaten by the Tolai of the
-- Gazelle Peninsula of New Britain (Pee:kel1984: 157).
+- L. interrupta (syn.
+Fleurya interrupta, Urtica interrupta) resembles a small European stinging nettle with a serious sting, and is cultivated and eaten by the Tolai of the Gazelle Peninsula of New Britain (Pee:kel1984: 157).

 Apparently none of the trees is used for timber, but Ann Chowning (pers. comm.) reports that on New Britain Nakanai and Meramera speakers dry Laportea bark over a fire and use it for roofs and walls.
 [Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992): 240) comments that D. moroides (syn.
 L. moroides), a canopy tree of 25 m found in central Vanuatu, is considered useless because the wood is very soft and rots quickly.
 The leaves and bark of a number of species have medicinal uses.
 The leaves of a Dendrocnide species were used medicinally on Manam Island.
 They were boiled in water or with grated coconut to cure constipation or general seediness ([Wedgwood 1934](../references.md#source-Wedgwood1934): 286--287).
 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 151) notes that the finely chopped leaves of D. longifolia (a shrub or small tree, 3-5m high) were mixed in to dogs' food to make them hunt more keenly.
 D. latifolia was used in much the same way on Mwotlap, except that here the recipients were warriors: they were given a soup made from the leaves to render them quicker tempered and stronger in battle ([Wheatley 1992](../references.md#source-Wheatley1992): 238).